steve-ad-s/crypto-dictionary/candlesticks/EveningStar.md

 ![[Figure 3.23 - Evening Star.png]]

-The Evening Star is a three-candle bearish reversal pattern that appears at the top of an uptrend.
-It is a powerful signal that warns of a potential peak and a shift in momentum from buyers to sellers.
+The Evening Star is a classic three-candle bearish reversal pattern that appears at the top of an uptrend.
+It is a strong indicator of a potential shift from bullish to bearish sentiment.

+## Relevance & Type

+- **Relevance:** Major
+- **Type:** Triple-Candle Bearish Reversal

 ## Logical Behavior

+The Evening Star tells a story of the market reaching a peak, hesitating, and then beginning a new descent.

 The pattern unfolds like a story in three parts, showing the transition from bullish dominance to a bearish takeover: